tiehuis/faststack/src/frontend/terminal/README.md

 git clone https://github.com/tiehuis/FastStack
 cd FastStack
 mkdir build && cd build
-cmake -Duse_terminal=ON -Duse_sdl2=OFF ..
+cmake .. -DFRONTEND=terminal
 make
 ```

 Running
 -------

 This requires root permission to read from the input device.
-To avoid requring
+To avoid requiring
 root permissions for every task, you can add yourself to the required input
 group once so you can run with user permissions in the future.